Jacques Plante: Trade to New York and first retirement

 Hampered by terrible pain in his left knee during the 1960–61 NHL season, Plante was sent down to the minor league Montreal Royals.
 Torn cartilage was found in his knee, and the knee was surgically repaired during the summer of 1961.
-The next season Plante became the one of seven goaltenders to win the Hart Memorial Trophy – he also won the Vezina Trophy for the sixth time.
+The next season, Plante became the fourth goaltender to win the Hart Memorial Trophy, while winning the Vezina Trophy for the sixth time.
 The 1962–63 season was unsettling for Plante.
 His asthma had worsened, and he missed most of the early season.
 His relationship with his coach, Toe Blake, continued to deteriorate because of Plante's persistent health problems.
-Later, Plante was at the center of a major controversy when he claimed that net sizes in the NHL were not uniform, thus giving a statistical advantage to goaltenders playing for the Chicago Black Hawks, Boston Bruins, and New York Rangers.
+Later, Plante was at the centre of a major controversy when he claimed that net sizes in the NHL were not uniform, thus giving a statistical advantage to goaltenders playing for the Chicago Black Hawks, Boston Bruins, and New York Rangers.
 His claim was later confirmed as the result of a manufacturing error.

 After the Canadiens were eliminated for the third straight year in the first playoff round during the spring of 1963, there was mounting pressure for change from their fans and media.
 Growing tension between Plante and Blake because of Plante's inconsistent work ethic and demeanor caused Blake to declare that for the 1963–64 season either he or Plante must go.
 On June 4, 1963, Plante was traded to the New York Rangers, with Phil Goyette and Don Marshall in exchange for Gump Worsley, Dave Balon, Leon Rochefort, and Len Ronson.
 Plante played for the Rangers for one full season and part of a second.
 He retired in 1965 while playing for the Rangers' AHL affiliate, the Baltimore Clippers.
 His wife was ill at the time, and he required surgery on his right knee.

 Upon retirement, Plante took a job with Molson as a sales representative but remained active in the NHL.
 In 1965, Scotty Bowman asked Plante to play for the Montreal Jr. Canadiens in a game against the Soviet National Team.
-Honoured to represent his country, Plante agreed, and after receiving permission from both the Rangers (who owned his rights) and Molson, he began practicing.
+Honoured to represent his country, Plante agreed, and after receiving permission from both the Rangers (who owned his rights) and Molson, he began practising.
 The Canadiens won 2–1, and Plante was named first star of the game.